Cnut: Birth and kingship

-Cnut was a son of the Danish prince Swein Forkbeard, who was the son and heir to King Harald Bluetooth and thus came from a line of Scandinavian rulers central to the unification of Denmark.
+Cnut was the son (after Harald) of Swein Forkbeard, and thus came from a line of Scandinavian rulers central to the unification of Denmark.
 Neither the place nor the date of his birth are known.
 Harthacnut I was the semi-legendary founder of the Danish royal house at the beginning of the 10th century, and his son, Gorm the Old, became the first in the official line (the "Old" in his name indicates this).
 Harald Bluetooth, Gorm's son and Cnut's grandfather, was the Danish king at the time of the Christianization of Denmark; he became one of the first Scandinavian kings to accept Christianity.